-- Upon determination of the Chief Campus Veterinarian or designee, a protocol will instead be assigned to the ACUC with oversight of a procedure, or procedure site or sites, and that ACUC will review, approve, and oversee the animal protocol.
+- Upon determination of the Chief Campus Veterinarian or designee, a protocol will instead be assigned to the IACUC with oversight of a procedure, or procedure site or sites, and that IACUC will review, approve, and oversee the animal protocol.

-- If animals are housed in facilities that fall within the oversight of more than a single ACUC, the Chair and Senior Program Veterinarian(SPV) of the involved ACUC(s) will be provided a copy of the protocol by RARC IACUC office staff during the initial review phase for review.
-The Chair and SPV have four options:
+- If animals are housed in facilities that fall within the oversight of more than a single IACUC, or if research procedures are conducted on animals in locations that fall within the oversight of more than a single IACUC, the Chief Campus Veterinarian in consultation with the IACUC Administrators will make the determinated of the primary IACUC.
+The Chair and Senior Program Veterinarian(s) (SPV) of the other involved IACUC(s) will be provided a copy of the protocol (or amendment) by RARC IACUC office staff during the initial review phase for review.
+The Chair and SPV of the other IACUC(s) have four options:

-- Relegate review/approval to the primary ACUC;
+- Relegate review/approval to the primary IACUC;

 * 2.31(d)(3) The IACUC may invite consultants to assist in the review of complex issues arising out of its review of proposed activities.
-Consultants may not approve or withhold approval of an activity, and may not vote with the IACUC unless they are also members of the IACUC.
+Consultants may not approve or withhold approval of an activity, and may not vote with the IACUC unless they are also members of the IACUC